WinkTPG: An Execution Framework for Multi-Agent Path Finding Using Temporal Reasoning: Kinodynamic TPG (kTPG)

 Given a MAPF plan, the objective of MAEP~\cite{zhang2021temporal} is to generate a set of speed profiles for all agents to follow during execution.
-These profiles must satisfy the kinodynamic constraints imposed by the agents' physical models, remain collision-free, and respect the precedence relationships defined in the MAPF plan.
+These profiles must satisfy the kinodynamic constraints imposed by the agents' physical models, respect the precedence relationships defined in the MAPF plan, and preserve collision-free movement.
 The objective is to minimize the total time for all agents to reach their goals.